Unity-Technologies/ml-agents/docs/Background-Machine-Learning.md

 # Background: Machine Learning

-Given that a number of users of ML-Agents might not have a formal machine learning background, this page provides an overview to facilitate the understanding of ML-Agents.
+Given that a number of users of the ML-Agents toolkit might not have a formal machine learning background, this page provides an overview to facilitate the understanding of the ML-Agents toolkit.
 However, We will not attempt to provide a thorough treatment of machine learning as there are fantastic resources online.

 Machine learning, a branch of artificial intelligence, focuses on learning